lupyuen/lupyuen.github.io/src/display3.md

 # NuttX Display Driver for JH7110

-_How will we build the NuttX Display Driver for JH7110?_
+_How will we create the NuttX Display Driver for JH7110?_

 Earlier we talked about the steps to power up the __Display Subsystem__ and __Display Controller__...